Asake: 2022–2023: Mr. Money with the Vibe and Work of Art

-2024–present: Lungu Boy
+2024–present: Lungu Boy, Real, Vol. 1 and M$NEY

 In June 2024, Asake announced a global tour titled, Lungu Boy World Tour in conjunction with the release of his third album Lungu Boy, which released in August.
 Lungu Boy logged 5 tracks in the top 10 of the TurnTable Top 100 upon release.
 The album also set a new record for the biggest opening day global streams for a Nigerian album on Spotify with 9.2 million streams.
 The album features Central Cee, Stormzy, Wizkid, Travis Scott, and Ludmilla.

-The second track, "MMS" (with Wizkid) broke the record for the most first-day streams on a song in Spotify Nigeria at the time.
+The second track, "MMS" (with Wizkid), broke the record for the most first-day streams on a song in Spotify Nigeria at the time.
+His song "Skating" was featured in the 2024 Spotify Africa "Skate Noise Lagos" campaign.

 Asake's remarkable ascent in the music industry continued, but rumors of his departure from YBNL surfaced online after he unfollowed the label and removed all traces of it from his Instagram.
-On February 12, 2025, he released the single "Why Love" under his newly established independent label, Giran Republic, officially marking his departure from YBNL Nation.
+On 12 February 2025, he released the single "Why Love" under his newly established independent label, Giran Republic, officially marking his departure from YBNL Nation.
 This move had been the subject of speculation, which Asake confirmed with the launch of his label.
+On 24 July, Asake released the single "Badman Gangsta" with French rapper Tiakola.

+On 5 December 2025, during an Apple Music Radio takeover, Asake and Wizkid announced a collaborative EP titled Real, Vol. 1.
+Initially slated for release that month, it instead came out on 22 January 2026.
+It debuted at number one on TurnTable's Album chart.

+On 19 March 2026, Asake released the single "Worship" with DJ Snake.
+On 22 April, Asake announced his fourth studio album, M$NEY, which released on 1 May.